TonGarcia/DeFi_Marketplace/README.md

     '10000000000000000000000000'
 ```

-Deploying a CToken from Source
+Deploying a NToken from Source
 ------------------------------

 Note: you will need to set `~/.ethereum/<network>` with your private key or assign your private key to the environment variable `ACCOUNT`.